![]() |

 to find out.
 Please note: returning congregational lay voting members should register for this assembly.
 Having an idea as to who is going to show up helps us plan. |

-Online registration for Synod Assembly will open no later
+Online registration for Synod Assembly opened 60 days

 Voting members fall into two classes: clergy and laity.